 What is Antimicrobial Epoxy, and Does it Work?

 You might have heard about antimicrobial epoxy flooring systems.
-Antimicrobial flooring systems are not too common, but it is installed like any other epoxy system.
+Antimicrobial commercial epoxy flooring systems are not too common, but it is installed like any other epoxy system.
 But, you might be wondering if it actually does anything or if it's just a scam?

 The short answer is - yes, antimicrobial epoxies work as described.
 However, unraveling this question will help you to better understand whether it is worth including antimicrobial additives to your flooring system, and what the benefits may be.